mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 Confirm:
 - Content DB has the following documents
-TODO...
-	* /xmi2es/es/HRExcel.json - Excel-originated entity services model descriptor
+	* /xmi2es/es/DeclarativeCity.json - Entity Services model descriptor.
-	* /xmi2es/excel/findings/HRExcel.xml - Excel-to-XMI conversion findings.
+	* /xmi2es/extension/DeclarativeCity.ttl - Entity Services extended model
+	* /xmi2es/extension/DeclarativeCity.txt - Entity Services extended model described textually
+	* /xmi2es/findings/DeclarativeServices.xml - Findings while converting to Entity Services.
 Should be no problems.
-	* /xmi2es/excel/HRExcel.xlsx - Original Excel file
-	* /xmi2es/extension/HRExcel.ttl - Excel extended model as semantic triples (Turtle format)
-	* /xmi2es/extension/HRExcel.txt - Excel dxtended model described textually
-	* /xmi2es/findings/HRExcel.xml - Findings while converting to Entity Services.
-Should be no problems.
-	* /xmi2es/gen/HRExcel.txt - Generated code for DHF
+	* /xmi2es/gen/DeclarativeCity.txt - Generated code for DHF.
+Not used in this example.
-	* /xmi2es/intermediate/HRExcel.xml - XMI/ES intermediate form
+	* /xmi2es/intermediate/DeclarativeCity.xml - XMI/ES intermediate form
-	* /xmi2es/xmi/HRExcel.xml - Excel model converted to XMI form.
+	* /xmi2es/xmi/DeclarativeCity.xml - UML model in XMI form.

-### Load the Data
+### Load the Source Data

-For comparison, we will load the HR UML model from examples/hr.
-Run the following: TODO...
+Load the source data into our content database:

-gradle -PenvironmentName=local -i loadSourceData
+gradle -PenvironmentName=local -i loadSources

 Confirm:
-- Content DB now has, in addition to the document created in the previous step, the following documents
+- Content DB now has, in addition to the documents created in the previous step, the following documents
-	* /xmi2es/es/DHFEmployeeSample.json	 - UML-originated Entity Services Model
-	* /xmi2es/extension/DHFEmployeeSample.ttl - UML extended model as semantic triples (Turtle format)
-	* /xmi2es/extension/DHFEmployeeSample.txt - UML extended model described textually
-	* /xmi2es/findings/DHFEmployeeSample.xml - Findings while converting to Entity Services.
-Should be no problems.
-	* /xmi2es/gen/DHFEmployeeSample.txt - Generated code for DHF
-	* /xmi2es/intermediate/DHFEmployeeSample.xml - XMI/ES intermediate form
-	* /xmi2es/xmi/DHFEmployeeSample.xml - XMI form of UML model

-TODO .. don't i need to load the declarative mapper itself...
+	* /population.json - A large JSON containing the source city data for the dmdemo data set
+	* /countries.json - A JSON lookup file that maps country code to country name.
+Used during our Declarative Mapper transformation.
+	* /Otter Lake.json - A city record from the funbase data set.
+	* /US Flag.json - A city record from the funbase data set.
+	* /Venustown.json - A city record from the funbase data set.

 ## Explore the Mapping
 In Query Console, import XMI2ESDeclarative.xml workspace.
-TODO
-- prepare the mapper template; apply it to each input; examine outputs...
+You won't want to miss this part; it's where the fun happens.
+In this workspace you will:
+- Examine the source data and the entity services model.
+- Generate the Declarative Mapper templates
+- Pass the source data through the Declarative Mapper templates to obtain target data that conforms to the Entity Services model.